 Please contact the WCM Export Controls Office at exportcontrols@med.cornell.edu if you have any questions.

-Are there certain countries that export controls makes off-limits?
+Are there specific countries that export controls designate as off-limits?

 Yes, currently the following countries/territories are subject to comprehensive trade embargoes and sanctions: